farmersdog/release/README.md

 _Required_ Github token

+### `createChangelog`

+_Default_ true

+Would you like to generate a changelog for this release?

 ### `chStoryUrl`

-_Required_ Clubhouse story URL (ie. https://app.clubhouse.io/org/story)
+Clubhouse story URL (ie. https://app.clubhouse.io/org/story)

 ### `previousTag`